Top 10 Best Sites

 Using a five-point scale, researchers asked the couples to estimate how much they agreed with statements like, “I could easily convince my spouse to have sex with me if he or she was unwilling,” “I really know how to please my spouse sexually” and “I feel I deserve sexual activity when I am in the mood for it.”

-Researchers Laura Widman and James K. McNulty discovered those individuals with higher levels of sexual narcissism were more likely to cheat.
+Researchers Laura Widman and James K. McNulty discovered those individuals with higher levels of sexual narcissism were more likely to cheat on their romantic partner.

 “The spouses who were more confident about their sexual skill were more likely to commit an infidelity,” as the study puts it.

-The researchers noted indicators of sexual narcissism could serve as a potential red flag that someone is more likely to be unfaithful at some point in the relationship and suggest a solution.
+The researchers noted indicators of sexual narcissism could serve as a potential red flag that another person is more likely to be unfaithful at some point in the relationship and suggest a possible solution.

 “Interventions may benefit from identifying and targeting individuals who have narcissistic tendencies that manifest in the sexual domain,” the study reads.